andreashandel/flowdiagramr/auxiliary/Thoughts and ToDo.md

-9/2 updates

-* Rewrote vignettes A and B. One issue might be box sizing, see ALL CAPS text in vignette B. Might need some discussion.

 ******
-# Urgent/Next
-******

-My current thinking (up for discussion):

-* By default, the first (or, if present, lower left variable in varlocations matrix) is placed on a grid with the lower left corner of that box (xmin/ymin) at (0,0).
-By default, boxes are of size 1, with both horizontal and vertical spacing between boxes size 2.

-THIS IS DONE.

-* model_settings in prepare_diagram will take these inputs: varlocations, varbox_x_scaling, varbox_y_scaling, varspace_x_scaling, varspace_y_scaling.
-The first 2 scale the box size by a factor along that direction, e.g. varbox_x_scaling = 1.5 makes each box of size 1.5.
-Might be easiest to just push the max value out by that amount? varspace does the same for the empty space between boxes, e.g. it scales the default value of 2 to create more/less spacing between boxes.
-These settings determine the location of all boxes.
-Once all boxes are 'placed', arrows will then be drawn between boxes based on box start/end settings.

-THIS IS DONE.
-BUT SCALINGS ARE NOT VECTORIZED -- THEY CAN ONLY TAKE ONE VALUE AT THIS TIME.

-* varnames, use_varnames, var_label_size will be removed from model_settings

-DONE.
-I REMOVED USE_VARNAMES AND SIMPLY CHECK WHETHER VARNAMES ARE SUPPLIED AND ASSUME THE USER WANTS TO USE VARNAMES IF THEY PROVIDE THEM.
-THESE ARGUMENTS ARE NOW IN diagram_settings.

-* Also, let's call the low/high values for boxes and arrows the same. right now it's xmin and xstart for boxes and arrows respectively.
-That leads to extra cognitive load by the user :) Just pick one labeling and use the same for both boxes and arrows.
-I prefer min/max since it doesn't indicate directionality, but I'm ok with either (or something else).

-DONE.

-* Rewrite prepare_diagram to implement those changes.
-Also, streamline/simplify code.
-Remove "legacy code", e.g. the sdf/vdf/cdf/etc. distinctions.
-Make code as streamlined/simple/documented as possible, so I can follow :) and thus maintain/update.
-That also means changing variable names to something consistent (instead of renaming at end, like we are doing for some currently.)

-DONE.
-THOUGH THERE IS PROBABLY MORE REFACTORING THAT CAN BE IDENTIFIED DURING CODE REVIEW.

-* make_diagram gets a new entry for diagram_settings called var_label_text.
-The user provides a vector of text to be printed into the boxes (e.g. the variable names, or anything else).
-If provided, this is used, otherwise the default is to use varlabels from the model_list.
-This basically reproduces the varnames/use_varnames functionality in a more flexible way.
-It also reduces confusion about specifying var_label_size twice.

-DONE.

-* If a user specifies one of the entries in diagram_settings, it overwrites whatever is in diagram_list.
-If a user wants to do more detailed adjustments, they need to edit diagram_list and leave that entry of diagram_settings empty.
-Maybe (if easy to do) if code detects a non-default setting in diagram_list AND styling for that entry in diagram_settings, it could issue a warning message.

-I THINK THIS IS DONE.
-BUT WILL REQUIRE TESTING THE SPECIFIC USE CASE YOU HAVE IN MIND.

-* Rewrite make_diagram to implement those changes.
-Also, as for prepare diagram, streamline/simplify code.

-DONE.
-MOST OF THE CODE IS RECYCLING VALUES FOR AESTHETICS.
-WE CAN MOVE ALL THOSE TO EXTERNAL FUNCTION IF YOU WANT TO CLEAN UP THE FUNCTION MORE.

-******
 # Important/Later
 ******

-* In vignette C, last plot of example 1 the I label should be red, i.e. preserved from diagram_list modification.
-It is not, needs fixing. -- UPDATED TO WORK.
-BUT WE NEED TO DISCUSS DETAILS.

 * Arrow placing for last plot in vignette F is poor.
 Might not be an easy fix.